arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 - Shell scripting’s portable, user friendly syntax belies its power.
 - Straightforward bash command line interfaces are available pre-installed on both Mac and Windows machines and can be readily accessed by just searching in the correct place.
 - Commands easily mastered on one’s local machine or on a training data set can be scaled up to working with large volumes of data in a high performance computing (hpc) or cloud hosted environment.

+* Shell scripts can also call on multiple other programming languages like R and python, to build pipelines that run across several software applications as well as enable a user to have greater facility with tools like git and docker.

 - Adoption of shell scripting, also reinforces the importance of having well-structured and well-named files and file directory structures.

 ## How do I get it?